4 June, 2020

 TL;DR answer: tech stack transformation

 Next-big-thing and good-ol’ technologies have something in common.
 In both cases, there are very few software developers actually working with them full time.
-And the ones that do are so scarce that they demand the world for their services.
+And the ones that do are so scarce that they demand the world for their development and consulting services.

-So now you face a choice: in order to develop your app further, you face two hopeless options.
+In order to push the development of your app further, you face a choice between two hopeless solutions.
 You either keep the app running and look for someone to take care of it on a regular basis, or grow a money tree and spend a lot on rewriting everything from scratch.
 Both options may sound pretty weak – can anything else be done?
 Probably.
-But in order to decide what to do, you need a three-step digital transformation consulting..
+But in order to decide what to do, you need a three-step software consulting..

 Step one – audit, step two – brainstorming (building a bridge or starting from scratch), step three – decision.